 Alcohol withdrawal syndrome can put your health at risk and make it difficult to get through the detox process to start addressing the roots of your alcohol addiction.
-Keep reading to learn 10 effective ways to cope with alcohol withdrawal if you have an alcohol use disorder and want to stop drinking for good.
+And if you go about it the wrong way, withdrawal could be potentially life-threatening.
+Read on to learn more about what helps with alchol withdrawal.

 1. Tell a friend or family member before you start the detox process.